navikt/pyarxaas/docs/index.rst

 Features
 --------

- - AaaS class for configuration and calling actions
+ - AaaS class for configuration and calling actions.
- - PrivacyModel classes for configurating the Privacy Models to use
+ - PrivacyModel classes for configurating the Privacy Models to use.
  - HirarchyGenerator classes for easy generation of Transform Model hierarchies.